kutzer/URToolbox/README_Setup.txt

                             }

 Needs to receive twelve values instead of just six: val = [[joint_pos][joint_vel]]
-	-> val = socket_read_ascii_float(12)
+	-> val = socket_read_ascii_float(15)
-	-> val = [12,joint1,joint2,joint3,joint4,joint5,joint6,jointvel1,jointvel2,jointvel3,jointvel4,jointvel5,jointvel6]
+	-> val = [15,joint1,joint2,joint3,joint4,joint5,joint6,jointvel1,jointvel2,jointvel3,jointvel4,jointvel5,jointvel6, Kp, Ki, Ka]

 PID Controller succesfully implemented, still working on tuning gains.
-For now:
+For now use default values:
 	-> Kp = 1.0
 	-> Ki = 0.0 (increase slowly as tests, such as Ki += 0.05)
-	-> Ka = 1.0

-UPDATE
-Found that best results were acheived with:
-	-> Kp = 1.0
-	-> Ki = 0.0
 	-> Ka = 0.0

  - This is just proportional control, needs to be checked with a wide variety of movements to be sure

 *********************************END PID CONTROLLER*****************************

 ********************************MATLAB INTERFACING*******************************

-*** MUST USE PYTHON VERSION 3.4 --> MATLAB IS NOT COMPATIBLE WITH 3.5 ***
+*** MUST USE PYTHON VERSION 3.4.4 --> MATLAB IS NOT COMPATIBLE WITH 3.5 ***
 Created custom MATLAB class and Python module to enable control in MATLAB only
  - Do not use any print() statements in Python, MATLAB does not like them
  - In MATLAB class, make sure to set as a handle type
  - Set modules as global variables so that all functions in the class can call them
- - Put Python files in MATLAB directory, or use addpath() function at initialization
+ - Put Python files in Python directory, MATLAB will not look in MATLAB folders
  - Make sure set and get functions are included for properties that change
  - Allows for double connection:
 	-> Computer serves as server to feed desired waypoints to onboard UR client socket -> Computer also opens URX connection to get immediate telemetry back
- - Be sure to explore URXNAME.secmon._dict -> contains all possible data from UR -> Not all was made easily accessible via higher level functions, ie:
+ - Be sure to explore URXNAME.secmon._dict IN PYTHON SHELL -> contains all possible data from UR -> Not everything was made easily accessible via higher level MATLAB functions, ie:
 		 - URXNAME.getj() will return joint data
 		 - No corresponding function for joint velocities -> use dictionary with specific keys to extract
  - When sending numbers/variables from MATLAB to a Python function, make sure they are the right type